vanilla-manifesto/vanilla-di-manifesto/vanilla-di-manifesto-js.md

 Vanilla DI is one of the implementation approach of [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection).
 And also, Vanilla DI is an approach of design.

-This approach have the following advantages:
+This approach has the following advantages:

 - Extremely simple
 - Extremely easy to use